 Succession planting is important when growing vegetables because if you stop planting, eventually your garden will be empty.
-Keep an eye out for multiple plant sales throughout the growing season!
+Read below for some resources and click on the links to learn more.

 In our plants nursery we grow the best organically sourced seed we can find from cultivars that have been tested on the farm and proven to be amazing!
 Grow successions of seedlings from our nursery to help you get a harvest all season long!
 In agriculture, succession planting refers to several planting methods that increase crop availability during a growing season by making efficient use of space and timing.
 After one crop is harvested, another is planted in the same space.

 After 5 years of field tests, growing 32 varieties and 60 cultivars of annual vegetables, flowers and herbs, we have documented what works well in our climate.
 Taking seasonal changes into consideration when deciding what to seed, we strategically choose plants that can combat seasonal environmental changes.